Charlie Daniels (politician)

-Charlie Daniels (born December 7, 1939) is an American Democratic Party politician from Arkansas.
+Charles L. Daniels (December 7, 1939 – July 9, 2023) was an American Democratic Party politician from Arkansas.
 He was the State Auditor of Arkansas from 2011 to 2015 and previously served as Arkansas Secretary of State, and as Commissioner of State Lands.

 Early life and education

-Charlie Daniels was born in the Union County, Arkansas community of Parkers Chapel, and grew up in El Dorado, Arkansas.
+Charlie Daniels was born in the Union County, Arkansas, community of Parkers Chapel, and grew up in El Dorado, Arkansas.
 He served in the United States Air Force and the Air Force Reserve.
 Daniels attended Southern Arkansas University, and the University of Arkansas at Little Rock.
 He began his political career as a member of the Parker's Chapel school board from 1972 to 1974.
 From 1974 to 1980, he served as Director of the Arkansas Department of Labor in the Cabinet of Governor David Pryor until 1979, and was retained in that post for another year under Governor Bill Clinton.
 He served as director of government affairs for the Arkansas Electric Cooperative Corporation from 1980 to 1984.